bvinothraj/django-fullstack-tips/css/tip2.md

 ```

 The *@keyframes* rule specifies the animation code.

-We use transition property transform
+We use transition property transform.
 We use an animation rule called "rotate".
 The animation is created by gradually changing from one set of CSS styles to another using the "from" and "to".
 The *animation duration* is of 1.2s.
-linear is the *animation-timing-function* that specifies that animation will run with the same speed from start to end
+linear is the *animation-timing-function* that specifies that animation will run with the same speed from start to end.
 The *animation-iteration-count* is *infinite*.
 So, if you want to iterate specific times you can specify an integer.

 [Try in CodePen](https://codepen.io/pardeep-thakur/pen/PoJrvBq){:target="\_blank"}.